On the convergence analysis of a hybrid numerical method for multicomponent transport in porous media: Background

 where, as before, $(\bar{\bx}^c_{ij},t^n)$ and $({\bx}^c_{ij},t^{n+1})$ lie on the same characteristic curve.
 Here the superscript `c' is used to denote the characteristic curves associated with the polymer transport equation \Eq{paper2-satpol}.
 Thus we arrive at the following implicit-time finite difference formulation for \Eq{paper2-satpol}\\

 Hence \Eq{eq:paper2-sat} and \Eq{eq:paper2-pol} form the finite difference approximation of the transport equations, \Eq{paper2-satnum} and \Eq{paper2-satpol} respectively.

 The pseudocode (see Algorithm~\ref{eor}) for the method is given below.
-Here, $s_0^{\sigma0}$ is the initial resident wetting phase saturation or the amount of water (wetting phase) present in the reservoir before the flood simulation starts.
+Here, $s_0^{\sigma0}$ is the initial resident wetting phase saturation or the amount of water (wetting phase) present in the reservoir before the flood simulation starts and $Q = \abs{q}$ is the volumetric flux at the injection/production points.